utwente-db/eca/blocks-todo.md

 Log and Tweet List
 ------------------

+The log and tweet list are textual display blocks.
+Both blocks expect a dictionary sent at the default action.

 ### default action
 The default action for both the log and the tweets block is to append the given data to the end of the block, possibly removing earlier data.